 I’m a small business lawyer and have always had a love for business.
-I grew up in Utah working in my family’s Scandinavian furniture store from the time I was in Jr. High school until I graduated from college.
+I grew up in Utah working in my family’s Scandinavian furniture store from the time I was in junior high school until I graduated from college.
 Working in a family business, I experienced firsthand the stress that comes with the general operations of running a business, especially handling employee matters.

 In 2001, I married my husband, Doug, who was in his final year of dental school, and I convinced him to move back to Utah.
 Upon our return to Utah in 2002, I practiced solo until joining the Provo firm of ESPLIN │ WEIGHT in 2006.
 My legal practice included representing employees with sexual harassment complaints; race, age, and disability discrimination; wage and hour disputes; and unemployment issues.
 Additionally, I handled small business partnerships; buy-outs; contracts; business formations; policies and procedures; a variety of employee trainings; debt collection; estate planning and probate.